juliazanon/PS-Milenio/kemal/README.md

 ## Installation

+Make sure there is no process running on port 5432
 - If volumes are not loaded (ex: project cloned/downloaded from github):
 You need to load the migrations:
 ```